 And that you don't need to be right next to him while he 'stays'.

-Most pups and dogs grasp this obedience command pretty quickly.
+Most pups and dogs grasp this basics of this obedience command pretty quickly.

-He will do a 'Sit-Stay' quite happily (and at first it's often easier to get him to stay still when he's sitting rather than lying down) and to begin with you can't expect him to stay put for more than a few seconds at a time.
+Most puppies will learn to do a 'Sit-Stay' quite happily (and at first it's often easier to get him to stay still when he's sitting rather than lying down) but don't expect him to stay put for more than a few seconds at a time to begin with.

-Don't be surprised if he slides into a 'down' position, just re-arrange him into the 'sit' and repeat the 'stay' command.
+Also, don't be surprised if Fido slides into a 'down' position, just re-arrange him into the 'sit' and repeat the 'stay' command.

-This 'sliding down' may not matter too much if you simply want Fido to stay in one spot, but in a formal obedience setting it's a big no-no, so it's worth making sure he learns how to do it properly now.
+'Sliding down' isn't a big deal if you simply want your pup/dog to learn to stay in one spot, but in a formal obedience setting it's a big no-no, so it's worth making sure he learns how to do it properly now.

-Training your dog to stay is simple if you follow these straightforward steps....
+Training your dog to stay is really simple if you follow these straightforward steps....